Mumbai: BMC owes Rs 4,000 crore, but doesn't know to whom!

-The amount is the sum of all refundable deposits the civic body has collected from its contractors in the past 10 years; but officials have no records of how much each company paid, and hence, don’t know how much to return
+The amount is the sum of all refundable deposits the civic body has collected from its contractors in the past 10 years; but officials have no records of how much each company paid

 The Brihanmumbai Municipal Corporation (BMC) is sitting on a pile of money that it owes to contractors, but has no clue how much is owed to which firm.
 The civic body collects a deposit from each contractor before awarding a work order to the firm.
 This amount is returned after the work is completed.